nearform/mira/docs/samples/README.md

 A DNS entry is created in Route53 and a certificate is assigned to the endpoint to allow connection through https.

-Follow the `README.md` file provided in the Titus app in located in `packages/titus-infra/` for full instructions.
+For full instructions, follow the `README.md` file provided in the Titus app, located in `packages/titus-infra-aws/`.

 ## Sample Application Considerations